QuentinRa/blog.quentinra.dev/maths/graph/exercises.md

 [Go back](index.md#terminology)

-These are easy question, to make sure that you understood and remembered the vocabulary.
+These are easy questions, to make sure that you understood and remembered the vocabulary.
 We will use this graph $G(V, E)$ for the following questions

 ![](terms/images/terms.svg)